emissary-ingress/emissary/cmd/amb-sidecar/webui/bindata/edge_stack/mvc/README.mvc.md

 #### framework

-basic functionality for model, collection and resource classes is defined here.
+The basic functionality for `Model`, `Collection` and `Resource` classes is defined here.
+Subclasses of the interfaces will utilize methods defined in these framework classes.

 #### interfaces

-These classes define the interface -- the required methods -- that must be implemented in concrete subclasses.
+These classes define the interface that must be implemented in concrete subclasses.

+Interface classes only define the methods for subclasses to implement.
+Interface classes do not define any behavior in these methods, but simply raise an error if they are called (typically only if a subclass fails to override the required method).
+All interface classes begin with a capital I to distinguish from concrete classes that do define state and behavior.

 Kubernetes CRD resources will be represented by subclass implementations of `IResource`, such as `HostResource` representing a Host CRD.
 Similarly, collections of these resources will be implemented by subclassing `ICollection`, such as `HostCollection` (a collection of `HostResource` objects).

 #### models

-user/developer code goes here for `Models` and subclasses of `IResource` and `ICollection` (more TBD)
+User/developer code goes here for `Models` and subclasses of `IResource` and `ICollection`.
+Currently there are two existing example classes, `HostResource` and `HostCollection`, that are functional and useful for understanding how one writes concrete implementations of `Resource` and `Collection` classes by subclassing from the interfaces.

 #### tests

-unit tests
+This directory contains code for testing `Model` and `View` implementations, as well as mock implementations of required external functionality and example data, such as the snapshot service.
+(TBD)

 #### views

-user/developer code goes here for `Views`, subclasses of LitElement...
+User/developer code goes here for `Views`, subclasses of `LitElement`.
+(TBD in future PR's)

 # Class Definitions

 The following are the basic classes that make up the MVC foundation.

-Developers will primarily be subclassing `IResource` and `ICollection`, implementing the interfaces that are required, but may also call methods from their subclasses that are defined in the framework classes `Model`, `Resource`, and `Collection`.
+As previously mentioned, developers will primarily be subclassing `IResource` and `ICollection`, implementing the interfaces that are required, but may also call methods from their subclasses that are defined in the framework classes `Model`, `Resource`, and `Collection`.

 ### The MVC Class Hierarchy

+The following is the class hierarchy, starting with `Model`, and including both concrete and interface classes.

 ```
 Model                  - defines the behavior for notifying listeners